Snaacky/thewiki/docs/advanced/muxing.md

 [![Font attachments](/static/advanced/muxing/mkvtoolnix6.png)](/static/advanced/muxing/mkvtoolnix6.png)

 Fonts used by the `.ass` subtitles must be attached to the `.mkv` file for displaying subtitles accurately on the user's end.
 This can be easily done by dragging the fonts used by the `.ass` file into the `attachments` tab.
 You can usually source the correct fonts from the same fansub release you got the subtitles from.
+Alternatively, dropping the original fansub release in MKVToolNix will automatically carry over all the fonts in it.
 You can also get the fonts used by the `.ass` file with [Aegisub](https://github.com/arch1t3cht/Aegisub) or [FontCollector](https://github.com/moi15moi/FontCollector) if you have them on your system already.

 ### MKV Cropping